 That.
 Just that.

-Equal numbers of drakes and ducks also won’t work—don’t keep multiple “pairs.”
+Equal numbers of drakes and ducks also won’t work—don’t keep multiple “pairs” in the same enclosure.

 6. All-female flocks are fine.